microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 * You should receive back an HL7 ACK message
    <center><img src="../images/challenge02-hl7convert.png" width="550"></center>
 * After successful deployment your converter pipeline is now tied to your ingest platform from above.
-* Go to Azure Portal, to the App Service in the target resource group created using deployhl72fhir.
-   * Click configuration and copy the API Key in CONVERSION_API_KEYS.
-   * Click overview and open the URL https://...azurewebsites.net, and paste the API Key in the popup and save.
-   * Click Load Template and choose ADT_A01.hbs.
-   * In the lower left window where the template has opened, change the type from transaction to batch.
-Azure API for FHIR doesn't support transaction as of now.
-Click Save.

 * The following resources in resource group names you provided above will be created:
    <center><img src="../images/challenge02-fhirhackhl7convert-resources.png" width="550"></center>